Advanced Food Manufacturing grants program

 As part of Round 3 of the program, Primary Industries and Regions SA (PIRSA) have partnered with Food Innovation Australia Limited to boost funding and drive greater innovation in our food manufacturing industry.

-The AFM program is designed to encourage collaboration between food manufacturers and research and development providers, creating partnerships that will lead to future opportunities.
+The AFM grants program is designed to encourage collaboration between food manufacturers and research and development providers, creating partnerships that will lead to future opportunities.
 Grants are available to support South Australian food businesses to partner with public or private research providers to develop innovative or novel products or processes.

-Status - open
+Status - closed

 The closing date for applications is 5 pm Thursday 30 March 2017.